Seeding Methods

 Filling the hydroseeder takes time, so drilling or broadcasting are usually quicker for larger projects.
 Other hydroseeding disadvantages — mulch is expensive and can double the cost of a seeding, the seeding rate is harder to control, and hydroseeding is strictly a bare-ground application.

-Hydroseeding tips
+Hydroseeding Tips

 • It’s best to seed after a rain, not just before.
 Seed and mulch stick better on moist soils.
 Some moisture is captured under the mulch.
 Mulch needs time to set up before it rains.